vbcpascal/Osazone-oopsla24/doc/README.typ

   ```
 ]

-*Build all languages.* We hardcode all the languages mentioned in the paper, and automate the above steps as much as possible.
+*Build all languages.* We hard-code all the languages mentioned in the paper, and automate the above steps as much as possible.
 However, compiling the generated Haskell code and running sample programs still need to be done manually.
 #commandline[
 ```bash
 Osazone$ stack run review crazy-build